ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ![alt](images-tutorial/model.png)

 Our model takes in two inputs; a stack of 4 gray scale images and an action mask.
 The action mask multiples with the output of our model.
-This encodes our Q-values in a one-hot style with the hot value corresponidng to the action index.
+This encodes our Q-values in a one-hot style with the hot value corresponding to the action index.

 ```
         input_shape = (self.stack_depth, self.image_height, self.image_width)
         actions_input = layers.Input((self.num_actions,), name = 'action_mask')
 ```
 Thus the input layer is defined as the size [None,4,100,150].
-The None here signifies the unkown batch size we are going to feed our model.
+The None here signifies the unkown batch size we are going to feed into our model.

  ```
         frames_input = layers.Input(input_shape, name='input_layer')